xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 ```

-If you are facing issues with specific build versions or installation doesn't go smoothly for you, **rpm** could be utilized directly, like in snippet below (rpm already located on device hard drive).
+If you are facing issues with specific build versions or installation doesn't go smoothly for you, **rpm** could be utilized directly, like in snippet below (rpm is already located on device hard drive).
 {: .notice--warning}